 Cold nights and mornings signal the end of the warmer months.
 With the onset of winter comes the desire for hot, hearty meals that are often made using cheaper, fattier cuts of meat.
 Add to this the likelihood of being house-bound on cold, rainy days and this can be a recipe for disaster for anyone on a weight loss plan.

-If left unchecked, winter can be a time when you gain weight.
-So why not set some new goals and work out strategies to keep you on track before you get lost in baggy winter clothes that cover a multitude of sins.
+Why not set some new goals and work out strategies to keep you on track before you get lost in baggy winter clothes that cover a multitude of sins.

 My 10 tips for surviving winter:

 - THINK LEAN – When making casseroles or curries cut off all visible fat from meat.
 Buy only the leanest of meats and remove the skin from chicken or buy skinless chicken breasts.

 - COMBAT BOREDOM – If you are stuck at home, eating the wrong foods out of boredom can be tempting.
 Instead of eating, phone a friend, catch up on chores, do a crossword or work on a hobby.